dabeaz-course/practical-python/Notes/03_Program_organization/03_Error_checking.md

 idea to have some mechanism for viewing/reporting errors when you write code that catches all possible exceptions.

-In general though, it's better to catch the error more narrowly.
-Only catch the errors you can actually deal with.
-Let other errors pass to other code.
+In general though, it's better to catch the error as narrowly as is reasonable.
+Only catch the errors you can actually handle.
+Let other errors pass by--maybe some other code can handle them.

 ### Reraising an Exception